archbung/haskell-gargantext/README.md

 nix-env (Nix) 2.19.2
 ```

 **Important:** Before building the project with either `stack` or `cabal` you need to be in the correct Nix shell, which will fetch all the required system dependencies.
-To do so, just type:
+To do so, just type **inside your haskell-gargantext folder**:

 ```shell
 nix-shell